The 2025-26 Electoral Boundaries Commission

 Public Hearings

-A series of public hearings will afford Albertans the opportunity to provide input for the Commission’s review of Alberta’s Electoral Divisions (Constituencies).
+A series of public hearings will afford Albertans the opportunity to provide input for the Commission’s review of Alberta’s electoral divisions (Constituencies).